 Netflix Eureka does not deregister instances

-Eureka is a great tool for Service Discovery, and integrates very good with Spring Boot.
+Eureka is a great tool for Service Discovery and integrates very well with Spring Boot.
 We can create a Service Registry just by adding some dependencies and an annotation, and we can connect our clients to register on the server with minimal configuration too.
 It comes with Ribbon as Load Balancer, so we can get everything working in few minutes.
 Our services will ask the registry for the instances of a given service and will decide by themselves, using Ribbon, to which one they’re connecting.

-The problem arises when one of our multiple instances of a service goes down unexpectedly or lose connectivity, not having time to notify the Eureka server.
+The problem arises when one of our multiple instances of a service goes down unexpectedly or loses connectivity, not having time to notify the Eureka server.
 The service registry is based on leases, and every client should renew itself every N seconds.
 When the lease expires, Eureka takes also some time to decide that the instance is no longer valid.
 It’s not a very straightforward mechanism, as you’ll see explained on different Internet threads.
 With the default configuration, my experience is that it can take up to four or five minutes to deregister a dead instance.